Do you want to create a WordPress plugin using a plugin?

 WordPress plugins are created using PHP, so open the ‘Code Type’ dropdown menu and choose ‘PHP.’

 After that, you can paste or type your code into the code editor.
-As an example, we’re going to create a simple plugin that shows a random fact in the WordPress dashboard.
+For example, we will create a simple plugin that shows a random fact in the WordPress dashboard.

 Here’s the code we are going to use: